Eatyourkimchi

 Eatyourkimchi (Eat Your Kimchi, also titled Simon and Martina from 2016–2020) is a YouTube video blog channel created by Canadian expatriates Simon Stawski and Martina Sazunic in 2008.
 The channel featured videos about their lives in South Korea, including food, cultural differences, and popular media.
 In 2012, they registered Eatyourkimchi as a company in South Korea and opened their own studio in Seoul, which remained operational until 2015.

 In 2016, Stawski and Sazunic moved to Tokyo, Japan and produced a video series on Japanese food and culture titled Eatyoursushi.
 Their channel was rebranded as Simon and Martina to reflect the change.
+In May 2018, the channel had 1.3 million subscribers.

 In 2021, the two had renamed their YouTube channel back to Eatyourkimchi and announced they had divorced, with Sazunic eventually leaving the channel in 2022.

-In May 2018, the channel had 1.3 million subscribers.

 Background

-Simon Stawski and Martina Sazunic met in 2005 during a poetry class at the University of Toronto, and both earned a Bachelor's Degree in Education and Art.
-After marrying, the two moved to Bucheon, South Korea in 2008 to teach English abroad.
+Simon Stawski and Martina Sazunic met in 2005 during a poetry class at the University of Toronto, and both earned a bachelor's degree in Education and Art.
+The two married on their university graduation day in 2007.
+After marrying, the two moved to Bucheon, South Korea, in 2008 to teach English abroad.
 At the time of their arrival, there had been threats of violence between North and South Korea.
 As a result, they uploaded their first video on YouTube as an attempt to show their parents that they were safe, which was a video of them eating sundubu-jjigae at Incheon International Airport.
 Originally, the video blogs were made for their friends and family, but it later expanded to documenting "fun and quirky things" about Korea, and they later titled their channel Eatyourkimchi.
 Soon, they experienced a rise in viewership in 2009.
 They were several of the first non-Korean bloggers whose content was centered on Korea, particularly on YouTube.

 In 2011, after quitting their jobs as teachers, Stawski and Sazunic became full-time bloggers living off the ad revenue from their YouTube videos and website.
-The popularity of Eatyourkimchi has led them to be invited on South Korean television programs such as Heart to Heart, Quilt Your Korean Map, Star King, and Running Man.
+The popularity of Eatyourkimchi led them to be invited on South Korean television programs such as Heart to Heart, Quilt Your Korean Map, Star King, and Running Man.
 On September 5, 2012, Stawski and Sazunic launched a fundraiser on Indiegogo for setting up a business and for a studio in Seoul to film.
 The fundraiser met its goal of $40,000 in less than seven hours and raised more than $100,000.
 By 2013, Stawski and Sazunic registered Eatyourkimchi as a business and relocated from Bucheon to Seoul.
 Video producers Soo Zee Kim and Leigh Cooper were hired as Eatyourkimchis interns and later appeared in their videos.
 On August 9, 2014, in collaboration with the YouTube channel Talk to Me in Korean, Stawski and Sazunic opened You Are Here Cafe, a cafe situated in Hongdae for language exchange and Korean language classes.